2bndy5/Rainmeter-Cookiecutter/README.rst

   .. tip:: Read the comments in the ``RMSKIN.ini`` file to better
     understand what it is used for.
+* Choose minimum required Windows version which is automatically limited to only the versions supported by specified minimum required version of Rainmeter.

 How To Use
 ==========